MarufZak/study-logs/linux-command-line/README.md

 The fact that word splitting considers newlines as delimeters causes interesting effect.
 For example output of command `echo $(cal)` is one line string, instead of columns and raws.
 To fix it `echo "$(cal)"` is used.

 To suppress all expansions, single quotes are used.
 For example `echo '$(cal)'`.

+It's also possible to escape special characters with backslash.
+For example to prevent some single expansion, we would use `echo "Hello $USER, balance is \$123"`.
+It's also possible to escape special meaning characters (`$`, `&`, ` ` space, `!`) in filenames.
+When used inside single quotes, backslash behaves as a regular character.

+Besides escaping purpose, backslash also serves as control codes.
+In ASCII, first 32 characters are used to transmit commands to teletype devices, These includes special characers like `\n` (newline, in Unix it's linefeed), `\b` (backspace), `/a` (bell).